1 Month Old Baby Milestones: The Truth About Movement, Brains & Bonding

 Can we review safe sleep positioning given my baby's preferred head turn?

 Bring short videos of tummy time, diaper changes, and feeding.
-Clinicians can spot patterns and asymmetries faster when they see real-world moments.
-Trust your instincts--if something feels off, reach out.
-Early conversations can provide reassurance or, when needed, helpful guidance (HSE).
+Clinicians spot patterns and asymmetries faster when they see real-world moments.
+And trust your instincts.
+If something feels off, reach out.
+Early conversations are always better than late ones (HSE).

 What Strong Looks Like at 1 Month